UrbanInstitute/dataviz-components/docs/runes-plan-combined.md

 ## Per-Component Checklist

 - [ ] Update the component (and any siblings) using the patterns linked above; replace internal stores and bridge external store subscriptions with the rune patterns.
-- [ ] Add the comment `Portions of this code have been written or edited by generative-AI tools.` at the top of every source or test file you touch as part of the migration (plan/docs files are excluded).
+- [ ] Add the comment `Portions of this code have been written or edited by generative AI tools.` at the top of every source or test file you touch as part of the migration (plan/docs files are excluded).
 - [ ] Refresh colocated tests and Storybook stories to rune syntax only if the component change requires it; expect existing tests to pass without adjustment unless issues are discovered.
 - [ ] Note any API or behavior changes in [`docs/runes-breaking-changes.md`](./runes-breaking-changes.md) and update the migration tracker row with status and supporting links.
 - [ ] Run targeted lint/tests locally; once the batch is complete, execute the full suite before committing.